ecamp/ecamp3/CONTRIBUTING.md

 * [x] Are all passwords, credentials and local configuration removed from the code changes?
 * [x] Do all changed files contain some important changes (as opposed to e.g. only whitespace changes)?
 * [x] Is the fork up-to-date with the central repository and can your changes be merged automatically?
-* [x] Did the travis CI build run through without test failures?
+* [x] Did the GitHub Actions CI build run through without test failures?

 ## Mitarbeit (deutsche Übersetzung)